Intriguing and fascinating images which look like paintings but are made with a photo camera.

 Quality of my work

-All my works are printed as archival print on ink-jet printer and come with neutral thin frames, black or silver mat.
+All my works are printed as archival fin-art print on ink-jet printer.
+Next they are mounted to dibond.
+Finally they come with neutral thin frames, black or silver mat.

 The photos from 2016 up to now come in standard size 60x80cm, and they can be resized up to 1.5x2m.